c4arl0s/RysGitTutorial/README.md

 HEAD is now at 49baa6e Add bio page for Mary
 ```

 This puts us in a **detached** HEAD state, just like we were in when we checked out a dangling commit.
 This should not be that surprising, considering that our remote branches are **copies** of Mary's branches.
-Checking out a remote branch takes our HEAD off the tio of a local branch, illustrated by the following diagram.
+Checking out a remote branch takes our HEAD off the tip of a local branch, illustrated by the following diagram.

 ![Screen Shot 2020-06-05 at 12 39 29](https://user-images.githubusercontent.com/24994818/83906672-a01d6480-a729-11ea-83ee-c616558f6d26.png)

 We can't continue developing if we are not on a local branch.
-To build on **mary/master** we either need to merge it intoour own local **master** or create another branch.
-We did the latter in Branchs, Part I to build on an old commit and in the previous module to revive a "lost commit, but right now we are just looking at what Mary did, so the **detached** HEAD state does not really affect us.
+To build on **mary/master** we either need to merge it into our own local **master** or create another branch.
+We did the latter in Branches, Part I to build on an old commit and in the previous module to revive a "lost commit, but right now we are just looking at what Mary did, so the **detached** HEAD state does not really affect us.

 # 	* [Find Mary's Changes](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)